 The below Public Alerting Systems are Alert Disseminators:

-- Wireless Emergency Alert System (WEA/CMAS): is a public safety system that allows customers who own certain wireless phone models and other enabled mobile devices to receive geographically-targeted, text-like messages alerting them of imminent threats to safety in their area.
-These are not push notifications, but rather radio broadcasts coming from a cell tower.
-Instead of there being only two sides to the cell network – the voice side and the data side – there’s a third side the cellular network carriers don’t advertise: Radio Broadcast – sent to every cell phone within close proximity to the cell tower.
-So, they’re not push notifications, they’re not SMS messages – they’re radio broadcasts.
-For example: If 80,000 people are in a stadium watching a football game, every person there will receive the message - along with every other person within close proximity to the cell tower - no cascading of sending out the messages.
+- Wireless Emergency Alert System (WEA/CMAS): A public safety system that allows customers who own certain wireless phone models and other enabled mobile devices to receive geographically-targeted, text-like messages that alert them of imminent threats to safety in their area.
+These are not push notifications, but rather radio broadcasts that come from a cell tower.
+Instead of there being only two sides to the cell network – the voice side and the data side – there is a third side the cellular network carriers don’t advertise, Radio Broadcast, sent to every cell phone within close proximity to the cell tower.
+So, they are not push notifications, they are not SMS messages – they are radio broadcasts.
+For example: If 80,000 people are in a stadium watching a football game, every person there will receive the message, along with every other person within close proximity to the cell tower, no cascading of sending out the messages.
 Everyone will instantly receive the notification. (click here for more information)

-- Internet Services: the ability to receive (consume) IPAWS notifications and send them out to other devices.
+- Internet Services: These services have the ability to receive (consume) IPAWS notifications and send them out to other devices.
 In respect to Regroup, the internet services channel gives us the ability to receive automated weather alerts from NOAA as well as notifications sent from other COG’s (other IPAWS alerting authorities).